 If you want a fast-growing tree to plant in Illinois with fragrant spring flowers, the thornless honeylocust is a good choice.

-The open silhouette is full of tiny leaves that turn yellow or yellowish green in autumn.
+The open silhouette is filled with tiny leaves that turn yellow or a yellowish green in autumn.
 In spring, the blooms are yellow and fragrant.
-This sun-loving tree can grow to a height of between 30 and 70 feet with a 50-foot spread and can handle a wide range of soils.
+This sun-loving tree can grow to a height of between 30 and 70 feet, with a 50-foot spread, and can tolerate a wide range of soils.
 On top of that, it’s pollution-, salt-, and drought-tolerant.

 This tree’s thin, airy crown provides dappled shade underneath.
 Use this tree on your commercial property hillsides to help stabilize soil and control erosion.